 By taking simple steps to reduce your water use at home you can quickly be on your way to saving gallons − and dollars − every day!

 The American dream might be to live in a big house with an emerald green lawn in front and a shimmering pool out back.
 For water conservation, this is more like a nightmare than a dream!

 Water shows up everywhere and expresses its diversity in many ways.
 Its latest appearance arrives in an art exhibit called the "Value of Water: Sustaining A Green Planet" at The Cathedral of St. John the Divine.

 Almost every activity or daily routine that happens in the home bathroom uses a lot of water.
 You use more water in the bathroom than in all of the other rooms combined!
 Read more to find out.

 Kitchen and food preparation, we spend much of our lives at home in the kitchen, the major hub of activity.
 Saving water in the kitchen will play a big part in reducing your water consumption at home.
 Read more to find out.

 Our water supplies are limited.
-More than half of that outdoor water is used for watering lawns and gardens.
-You can reduce your outdoor water consumption by taking a few simple steps.
+With more than half of outdoor water used for lawns and gardens, a few simple steps can reduce your outdoor water consumption.
 So tighten those taps, eliminate those leaks and use water wisely.
 Read more to find out.